johnny-morrice/portal/README.md

 over ssh.

 ```
-mkdir another.system.on.lan
+you@home$ mkdir another.system.on.lan
-./portal/mount.sh another.system.on.lan
+you@home$ ./portal/mount.sh another.system.on.lan

-ls another.system.on.lan # All your precious remote files!
+you@home$ ls another.system.on.lan # All your precious remote files!

 # If for any reason your connection becomes flaky (although there is probably a
 # software cause for the flakiness)
-./portal/refresh.sh another.system.on.lan
+you@home$ ./portal/refresh.sh another.system.on.lan
 ```

 ## Requirements for mounting remote filesystems